confluentinc/CCloud-Serverless-Integration/README.md

             User:312125      | ALLOW      | DESCRIBE  | CLUSTER  | kafka-cluster | LITERAL
             Set API Key "JOMV3TUYDUP4JKWX" as the active API key for "lkc-jd17p".

-            Client configuration file saved to: stack-configs/java-service-account-NNNNNN.config
+            Client configuration file saved to: stack-configs/java-service-account-sa-xxxxxx.config

       ```
-      The `NNNN` on the `java-service-account` configuration file contains the credentials created during the cluster and ksqlDB creation process.
-You won't have to work with it directly, but the remaining stages of the `ccloud-build-app` script will use it in subsequent steps, that will cover soon.
+      The `java-service-account-sa-xxxxxx` configuration file contains the credentials created during the cluster and ksqlDB creation process.
+You won't have to work with it directly, but the remaining stages of the `ccloud-build-app` script will use it in subsequent steps, that we'll cover soon.
 2. Next, the script will wait for the ksqlDB application to come online, you'll see something like this
    ```shell
       Now waiting up to 720 seconds for the ksqlDB cluster to be UP